devinekask/techtiletime/src/content/docs/cricut/Try it yourself/02-stickers.md

 - Click on `Upload`
 - Click on `Upload Image`
 - Select the image you want to use
 - There is a background removal tool in the app.
-Be carefull with this, it can remove parts of your design.
+Be careful with this, it can remove parts of your design.
 - Convert it to a 'Flat Graphic'

 ### Set raster image